sohailalam2/elemental-web/docs/get-started.md

 ### NodeJs > v16

-`@sohailalam2/abu` uses the `crypto` module and specifically the `crypto.webcrypto` object for its random number generation which is used to generate random ids by Elemental Component.
-This is only available on Node v16+.
+Elemental Web has only one tiny dependency - Abu. `@sohailalam2/abu` uses the `crypto` module and specifically the `crypto.webcrypto` object for its random number generation which is used to generate random ids by Elemental Component.
+These APIs are only available on Node v16+, hence the minimum version requirement.